 - Sudden Death.
 In 1/3rd of individuals with CVD, sudden death is the first manifestation of disease.
 Currently available tests, such as those that measure LDL and HDL levels, are weak predictors of risk for sudden death and MI.
 It is thus critical to develop new methods for identifying apparently healthy subjects at risk for CVD.

-Scientists at the Diabetes and Obesity Center of Excellence (DOCE) are deciphering the cellular and molecular mechanisms underlying the pathogenesis of CVD, with a focus on HDL and LDL.
+Scientists at the UW Diabetes Institute (DI) are deciphering the cellular and molecular mechanisms underlying the pathogenesis of CVD, with a focus on HDL and LDL.
 They also have a major interest adipose tissue and inflammation, which play key roles in the vascular complications of obesity, insulin resistance, and type 1 and type 2 diabetes.

 Sections of adipose tissue (fat tissue) from a lean mouse (left) and an obese insulin resistant mouse (right).
 The adipose tissue from the lean mouse has smaller fat cells (adipocytes) and shows no sign of inflammation.
 The adipose tissue from the obese insulin resistant mouse has larger adipocytes (white) and infiltration by inflammatory blood cells (red).
 Adipose tissue inflammation is believed to contribute to insulin resistance.
 Images courtesy of the laboratory of Alan Chait, MD.×